 What to do with food before moving the kitchen

 If you are like most people, your cupboards are stocked with different food products.
-With moving day just around the corner, you are probably wondering what to do with the excess food that cannot be moved.
+With moving day just around the corner, you are probably wondering what to do with the excess food you can’t move.
 The most sound advice would be to use up as many products as possible to minimize food waste.

 Provided that you have enough time to cook while preparing for the upcoming move, make sure to use up the contents of your fridge before moving day.
 Not only will you avoid eating out and spending more money, but also you will reduce food waste.